dtmirizzi/go-transact/README.md

 	return nil
 }

-// This adds the process the the queue
+// This adds the process the queue
-// NewProc is the most basic process defined process possible
+// NewProc is the most basic process possible
 // You may add any struct that meets the Process interface... t.AddProcess( &Proc{
-	Name: "p0", // PROCESS NAMES MUST BE UNIQUE!
+	Name: "p0", // NAMES MUST BE UNIQUE!
 	Up:   CreateDBTable,
 	Down: DeleteDBTable,
 })